hardenedapple/vsh/README.md

 the buffer, it works on a normal file (that you save between sessions and can then rerun all commands in), and you can run commands anywhere in the file.

+It can also be thought of as an interactive version of script(1) -- interactive because you can go back and modify what's stored while you work -- that facilitates re-running the same session during reading.

 Benefits are mainly around exploratory terminal sessions, where you want to

 1. Keep a clean record of what you did, for reproducability.